Philip Levine Prize at Fresno State

 • Multiple submissions are accepted so long as a separate entry fee accompanies each submission.

-• Do not send fee waiver inquiries until after the contest opens July 1, 2024; deadline to submit a fee waiver request is September 20, 2024.
+• Do not send fee waiver inquiries until after the contest opens on July 1, 2026.
+Any inquiries received before July 1, 2026 will not be reviewed.

 Ethical Principles